 1. Be Energetic In Your Application

-As an online tutor, you are expected to be very attentive to the student or students you help out.
+As an online tutor, you are expected to be very attentive to the students you help out with.
 This implies that you have to be upbeat, energetic, encouraging, and positive.
 And do this every single time you switch on your computer to begin a session.
 Therefore, to get a tutoring job online, ensure that you are as energetic during the interview as you would be when tutoring your client.

 On most platforms that provide online tutoring services, you have to complete a Skype interview before getting the job.
 Prove your worth and showcase your skills.
 During such interviews, ensure that you can captivate your potential client.
 Show them the special thing you bring to the table and how they stand to benefit from hiring you.